rudykh-yaroslav/microservices/README.md

 - if there was an error during new ISP registration (duplicate email for example) the response code is 422 (Unprocessable Entity).
 - if incorrect URL was invoked the response code is 400 (Bad Request) or  404 (Not Found).

+If there was a new ISP created upon request to `/isp/register` endpoint the response code is 201 (Created).

 Configuration
 -------------

-There are two configuration files in src/main/resources directory:
+There are two configuration files in `src/main/resources` directory:

 - application.properties - allows to set the main service port,m anagement endpoints port and he address that the management endpoints are available on.
 - logback.xml - logging configuration providing both console and file logging by default.
-File logs are created in logs directory.
+File logs are created in `logs` directory.